Petro Tronko: Post-war

 His dismissal from Komsomol work, Tronko used for education and in 1948 he graduated from the Historical faculty of Kyiv University.
-The same year Tronko enrolled into aspirantura of the Academy of Social Sciences (today – Russian Academy of State Service) of the Central Committee of the Communist Party of the Soviet Union defending his dissertation in three years.
+The same year Tronko enrolled into aspirantura of the Academy of Social Sciences (today – Russian Presidential Academy of National Economy and Public Administration) of the Central Committee of the Communist Party of the Soviet Union defending his dissertation in three years.

 In 1951-60 Tronko worked for the Kyiv regional committee of the Communist Party of Ukraine and in 1960-61 he headed the department of propaganda and ideological agitation for the party.
 During the next 17 years (1961–78) Tronko worked as a Deputy Chairman of the Council of Ministers of the Ukrainian SSR taking care of matters on culture, education, healthcare, press, book publishing, cinema, radio and television broadcasting, social sciences and archives.
 He was a member of Verkhovna Rada for nine convocations.

 In 1968 Tronko defended his doctorate dissertation "Ukrainian people in the fight against Hitlerites occupiers during the Great Patriotic War (1941-45)".

-In 1969 Tronko initiated the creation of Pyrohiv scansen that was opened in 1976.
+In 1969 Tronko initiated the creation of Pyrohiv skansen that was opened in 1976.